Norgul/laravel-data-migrations/README.md

 # Laravel Data Migrations

 This package is used to deliver seamless data migrations to Laravel.
-Data migrations are sort of a VCS for your mandatory DB data without which the app wouldn't function.
+Data migrations are version control system for your mandatory DB data (like statuses, types, etc.) without which the app wouldn't function.

 One alternative is to burn these within your plain migrations, other is just to use seeders at which point you need to devise a mechanism to split production grade seeders from the development ones.